 Full-time Commissioner

 Sasha Kiran Cragg-Gore was appointed as full-time Commissioner at the Canadian Human Rights Commission in October 2022.
-He brings to the position extensive experience in the areas of the law that intersect with the lives of low-income people including criminal law, family law and immigration law.
+He brings to the position extensive experience in adjudication and administrative law, as well as other areas of the law that intersect with the lives of low-income people including criminal law, family law and refugee law.

 Jose Ordonez